HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Obesity Medicine Pediatricians.

 Evaluation and diagnosis: They assess a child’s weight and overall health, looking for both the causes of weight gain and any related health issues.

-Treatment plan development: They create a personalized care plan that may include a combination of lifestyle changes, medication, and support for more advanced options.
+Treatment plan development: They create a personalized care plan that may include lifestyle changes, medication, and support for more advanced options.

 Behavioral and lifestyle support: They help families make sustainable changes to diet, increase physical activity, and address other behavioral factors.

-Management of related conditions: They diagnose and treat health problems associated with obesity, such as high blood pressure, high cholesterol, and sleep apnea.
+Management of related conditions: They diagnose and treat obesity-related health problems, such as high blood pressure, high cholesterol, and sleep apnea.

 Collaboration and referrals: They work with a multidisciplinary team and refer patients to other specialists, such as dietitians, psychologists, or surgeons, when necessary.